AndrewCRMartin/topscan/README.md

 You need to install your chosen secondary structure calculation program in your path (e.g. in `~/bin`)

-To install `topscan` simply enter the source directory and type:
+To install `topscan` simply enter the source directory and run make:

 ```
+cd src
 make
 ```
 to compile.

-Once the program has compiled, install by typingL
+Once the program has compiled, install by typing:

 ```
 make install